By: Kendall Jones on April 29th, 2022

 How Construction Can Beat A Growing Labor Shortage

-Is your construction firm planning to increase headcount in 2016?
+Is your construction firm planning to increase headcount in 2022?
 That could prove to be a difficult task.
-According to a recent survey by the Associated General Contractors of America (AGC), 71 percent of firms indicated they plan to increase headcount this year.
-Unfortunately, 70 percent of firms reported having a hard time finding qualified workers and 52 percent stated worries over worker shortages was their biggest concern for their business.
+According to a recent survey by the Associated General Contractors of America, 88% of construction firms indicated they are experiencing project delays and worker shortages are the second leading cause (61%) cited behind longer lead times or shortages of materials (75%).

-The recession led to the loss of over 2.3 million jobs in construction from January 2007 to January 2011.
-A little less than half of those lost jobs have been gained back.
-Most of the workers that were let go during the recession either aged out of the workforce and retired or moved on to greener pastures in other industries.
-The median age of people working in construction is 42.7, while the average age in 1985 was 36.
-About 44 percent of all people employed in construction is age 45 or older.
-Compare that to the less than 9 percent that are 24 or younger.
-Individual companies and the industry as a whole needs to step up their efforts in order to attract more youth to jobs in construction.
+The median age of people working in construction in 2021 was 42.3, while the median age in 1985 was just 36.
+About 43% of all people employed in construction are age 45 or older.
+Compare that to the little more than 9% who are 24 or younger.
+Individual companies, and the industry as a whole, need to step up their efforts in order to attract more youth to jobs in construction.